 Tip: Use the "tint" tool to color your stamps on the fly.
-Tap "tint" at the top of the stamp picker, set a color and enable tinting by flipping the switch in the top righthand corner, then use the stamp tool like you normally would.
+Tap "tint" at the top of the stamp picker, set a color and enable tinting by flipping the switch in the top right-hand corner, then use the stamp tool like you normally would.
 You can change the color of each shape individually by tapping the arrow next to it.
-Note that tinting does not affect any existing annotations on the page.
+Note that tinting does not affect your existing annotations.

-You can add your own stamps by pressing the + button or edit any existing stamps by first selecting them, and then tapping the action button.
+You can add your own stamps by pressing the + button or edit an existing stamp by selecting it and then tapping the action button.
 This will launch the stamp editor, where you can draw or edit your design.

-You can also create stamps by importing your own images.
-First, create an image on your computer (it must be a PNG image, and for best results should be 144x144 pixels), and add it to forScore via iTunes File Sharing.
-Then, create a new stamp and press the "Import" button to see the PNG files on your iPad.
-Tap on one to place it on the canvas and continue to edit it or simply save it as is.
+You can also create stamps from images.
+First, find or create a PNG image (for best results it should be 144×144 pixels) and add it to forScore using iTunes' file sharing panel.
+Then, create a new stamp and press the "Import" button to see the PNG files on your device.
+Tap on one to place it on the canvas and continue to edit it or save it as is.